-It is not possible to elaborate all Specific Practices here; I will consider SP1.1 to give you an idea of the appraisal process.
+It is not possible to elaborate on all Specific Practices here; I will consider SP1.1 to give you an idea of the appraisal process.

-Now few more examples:
+Now a few more examples:

 Let’s see a scenario: – While going through a weekly status meeting MoM (Minutes of a meeting) of a particular date ATM ensures on verifying two points.

 #1) Risk: Risks are covered in the PA called Risk Management (RSKM).

 ATM will check if this risk is mentioned in the Risk Log?
-If present in the Risk Log, there will be Risk Mitigation Plan or Contingency Plan?
-If Mitigation/ Contingency Plan are present, there may be some action item against the Plan.
+If present in the Risk Log, there will be a Risk Mitigation Plan or Contingency Plan?
+If Mitigation/ Contingency Plan is present, there may be some action items against the Plan.

 Now if Action item is present, would Monitoring be required?
 Monitoring comes under Project Monitoring and Control (PMC).
 ATM must have an idea about what to check and where to check.
-This example shows how process areas are connected to each other and how many artifacts ATM will go through to make sure all practices are followed properly.
+This example shows how to process areas that are connected to each other and how many artifacts ATM will go through to make sure all practices are followed properly.

 Let’s see how OT works, suppose this financial year organization has allocated XX amount of money for training.
-Now HR will identify training needs, will collect the data from managers, resources and will prioritize it, along with this, HR will also identify organization’s future needs.
+Now HR will identify training needs, will collect the data from managers, resources and will prioritize it, along with this, HR will also identify the organization’s future needs.